gautamramuvel/ECE-6258-Digital-Image-Processing-Project/Codes/alceufc-sfta-cc83d92/README.md

 > Costa, A. F., G. E. Humpire-Mamani, A. J. M. Traina.
 2012.
 "An Efficient Algorithm for Fractal Analysis of Textures."
 In SIBGRAPI 2012 (XXV Conference on Graphics, Patterns and Images), 39-46, Ouro Preto, Brazil.

-I also wrote a [blog post](http://alceufc.blogspot.com/2013/09/texture-classification.html) showing how SFTA can be used to classify textures.
+[Blog post](http://alceufc.blogspot.com/2013/09/texture-classification.html) showing how SFTA can be used to classify textures.